rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

 If you run the project now, you'll encounter schema errors.
 This is because the local database hasn't been built.
 We use Prisma for managing the Postgres database, so we'll use [Prisma's migrate command](https://www.prisma.io/docs/concepts/components/prisma-migrate/migrate-development-production) to build the db tables using the schema defined in the [schema.prisma](../next/prisma/schema.prisma) file.

 In the /next/ directory, run the following commands to build and push the schema to the database:
-`npx prisma migrate dev`
+`pnpm exec prisma migrate dev`
-`npx prisma db push`
+`pnpm exec prisma db push`
-`npx prisma generate`
+`pnpm exec prisma generate`
-then finally, run `npx prisma db seed` to populate the database with test data.
+then finally, run `pnpm exec prisma db seed` to populate the database with test data.

 That's it!
-You should now be able to run `npm run dev` and view the website at `localhost:3000` with authentication and access to your local database instance.
+You should now be able to run `pnpm run dev` and view the website at `localhost:3000` with authentication and access to your local database instance.
 Try logging in with your RIT email.

 ## Keeping This Guide Accurate